francescogerardomarra/its/modulo26/4_security.md

 In this configuration, we handle user logout behavior, session invalidation, and cookie deletion, while ensuring a session is always created (`SessionCreationPolicy.ALWAYS`) even with inherently stateless mechanisms like HTTP Basic Authentication.

-For example, after a user logs out, they will be redirected to a custom login page (to be exposed in a custom controller) with a `logout` parameter, and their session will be invalidated.
+For example, after a user logs out, they will be redirected to a custom login page (to be exposed under a custom controller) with a `logout` parameter, and their session will be invalidated.

 ```java
 @Override